-Before retiring from the United States Coast Guard, Don made his living saving lives in the most difficult and dangerous conditions that the Pacific Ocean had to offer.
-In charge of search and rescue stations along the Oregon coast, where dramatic weather often creates some of the roughest seas in the world, McMichael has both deep respect and admiration for the ocean.
+Joining the Unites States Coast Guard in 1957, Don spent 20 years saving lives in the most difficult and dangerous conditions that the Pacific Ocean has to offer.
+Where unpredictable weather often creates some of the roughest seas in the world he developed a great respect and admiration for the sea.